Baby Safe Haven or Adoption Plan: Choosing a Path for Adoption in Missouri that Works for You

 - Family form and size: Do you want your baby to be adopted by a single parent?
 An LGBTQ family?
 A transracial family?
 Does it matter to you if the adoptive family already has children?

-- Choosing the Adoptive Family: Your adoption caseworker will show you profiles of families hoping to adopt.
-All adoptive parents have passed screening tests, interviews and background checks.
-They’ve also received adoption and parenting training.
+Your adoption caseworker will show you profiles of families hoping to adopt.
+All adoptive parents have passed screening tests, interviews, and background checks.
+Additionally, they’ve received adoption and parenting training.

 - You will look at pictures of the families and learn all about them.
 Then you will choose a family that matches what you’re looking for.